Creme Diplomat Recipe (Diplomat Cream)

 You can keep creme diplomat in a sealed container for up to 3 days in the fridge, as long as your cream has a long date on it.
 I wouldn’t keep it any longer than a day if the cream was about to expire.

-Tips on how to make the best diplomat cream!
+Tips on how to make the best diplomat cream

-Make your pastry cream the day before to get ahead, especially if you’re using the cream as a filling for another bake (and you still have to make it!)
+My expert tip would be to make your pastry cream the day before to get ahead, especially if you’re using the cream as a filling for another bake (and you still have to make it!)

 Creme Diplomat Recipe